 This simplifies the employer’s recruiting and onboarding process.
 Employers will be able to see any relevant tax credit programs that may be applicable.

 A proud partner of Celayix, Walton management, can help companies throughout the recruiting and WOTC integration process.
 They make it easy to onboard these employees and to fully capitalize on the WOTC program.

 What role does Celayix play?

 At Celayix, we integrate with all kinds of platforms.
 These include ADP, Quickbooks and SAP, among others.
-Regardless of the platforms and software you use, our best-of-breed scheduling, time & attendance and communication software can seamlessly integrate with the platforms you currently use in order to capitalize on the WOTC program.
+Regardless of the systems you use, our workforce software can seamlessly integrate with the platforms you currently use.
+This helps you take advantage of programs like WOTC.
 Once the employees have been on boarded, our workforce management solutions will allow you to effectively streamline your HR processes.
 In doing so, we save you money, time and effort in more ways than one.